Evisssa/library-management/README.md

 ## Running Tests
-To run the tests, use the following command:  mvn test (Using Maven)
+To run the tests (using Maven), use the following command:
+    mvn test